How To Follow Your Dreams

 11. Get your feet wet first, wade in, and then dunk your head

 If possible, when the time comes and you know you’re ready to pursue your dreams, do so gradually.
 Maybe you can transition to a part-time position at your job first.
-If you could commit the other days of your week to your dream job, you could ease in to being full-time.
+If you could commit the other days of your week to your dream job, you could ease into being full-time.

 12. As you’re starting out, focus on what is important

 If you’re starting a business on your own for the first time, it’s easy to become consumed with doing your best for your company.
 After all, you’re the only one you can hold accountable.
 Don’t forget to maintain a healthy balance of your personal and professional life.
 If you burn yourself out, you’ll disappoint yourself.
 You are doing this to gain happiness, not lose it.

 13. Define goals for YOUR future

 This may seem similar to step 5, but that step is about business-related goals.
 You also must consider goals for your future and how they fit into your passion.
 If you plan to have a house full of children, don’t involve yourself so much in your professional life that you forget about building your family.
 Maybe you want to lead a life full of volunteer work in your spare time.
 Leave time for the things that feed your soul.
 Even when you pursue your dreams as a profession, don’t lose sight of your sense of self.